 Lemon ricotta doughnuts are soft, fluffy and very tasty.
 They’re super simple to make.
-You will prepare them while the oil is warming up!
+You can prepare the batter while the oil is warming up!

 If you don’t have time to make traditional doughnuts, this recipe is perfect for you.
 Baking powder is added to the batter, not yeast, so you don’t have to wait for the dough to rise.
 Ricotta cheese makes them very soft and fluffy.
 They taste intensely lemony and refreshing.

 These lemony doughnut bites are served for carnival in Italy and called castagnole di ricotta.
 They’re usually flavored with lemon/orange zest, or anise seeds and anise liqueur.
 On the internet, you’ll also find them under the name baci di ricotta (which can be translated to ricotta kisses), as a recipe that goes by this name, was popularized by Nigella.

 If you’re looking for other fritters, to celebrate Fat Thursday or just your morning coffee, check out this churros recipe!